Miles King, CEO

 Al Anstey, Chair of Trustees

-Al has worked in the media industry for the last 30 years, most recently as Managing Director of Al-Jazeera America.
-Previously he ran Al-Jazeera English and before that was Foreign Editor at ITN.
+Al has worked in the media industry for the last 30 years, most recently as CEO of Al-Jazeera America.
+Previously he was Managing Director of Al-Jazeera English and before that was Foreign Editor at ITN.
 Al’s love of nature started very early, growing up on the North Wessex Downs in Wiltshire.
 After living abroad for many years, he has returned to the Downs, living high up on the Lambourn Downs of West Berkshire.
 Being Chair of People Need Nature has inspired him to convert a field next to his house into a wild-flower meadow.

 Keith Datchler OBE, Trustee